-To place a click & collect order or register your loyalty card you will be required to supply contact and personal information, this information is collected through our online systems provider, MCR Systems and shared with Tortilla.
-We also collect basic contact data when you use the Free WiFi within our stores.
+To place a click & collect order you will be required to supply contact and personal information, this information is collected through our online systems provider, Ritual and shared with Tortilla.
+When you register your loyalty card, the information supplied is collected through our loyalty system provider MCR Systems.
+We also collect basic contact data when you use the Free WiFi within our stores through our public wifi provider Wireless Social.
 We at Tortilla respect your right to privacy.
 However, because the internet is not a secure information transmission medium, we have implemented security measures to minimise the risk of loss, misuse or alteration of the personal information submitted to this site.

 Any information we gather from your visit is confidential and will not be divulged to other parties without your consent.

 If your name is on our database and you request that we remove or alter it, we will do so within 72 hours of receiving your request.
-To request removal, let us know by sending us an email using the feedback form on this site.
+To request removal, let us know by sending us an email using the feedback form on this site: https://www.tortilla.co.uk/feedback/ and selecting ‘Data Request’ in the enquiry form.

 By submitting personal information, you agree that we may use your personal information, IP address, or any other identifying information to monitor statistics on the site and administer upkeep of the service.